 Picture – Lotus (left), Lily (right)

-Center of the Lotus flower is very unique to this flower.
+Center of the flower is very unique to this flower.
 The cup like structure is yellow when fresh containing seeds.
 This differentiates between a lotus and a lily.
 Also Lilies bloom in various hues, whereas Lotus blooms in pink, white, and yellow.

-Picture – Lotus seeds
+Picture – Seeds

 The roots of Nelumbo nucifera are planted in the soil of the pond or river bottom, while the leaves float on top of the water surface.